neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 ---------------------------------------------------

-As validators can be both singleton or prototype objects (depending if they have internal state), you should not instanciate them directly as it has been done in the above example.
+As validators can be both singleton or prototype objects (depending if they have internal state), you should not instantiate them directly as it has been done in the above example.
 Instead, you should use the ``\TYPO3\FLOW3\Validation\ValidatorResolver`` singleton to get a new instance of a certain validator::